ucl-exoplanets/TauREx3_public/doc/source/user/plugins.rst

 ===============

 TauREx plugins usually are named as 'taurex_foo' or 'taurex-bar'.
-The Plugin Catalogue contains a list of plugins developed by us here :ref:`pluginscata` .
+The Plugin Catalogue contains a list of plugins developed by us in the :ref:`pluginscata` .
 You can also search PyPI for packages with keywords `taurex <pypi_>`_.